10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 The middle intertidal zone is the area that’s fully submerged during high tide and fully exposed during low tide.
 Creatures you’ll find here include California mussels, aggregating anemones, limpets, chitons, California sea hares, snails, crabs, fish, lobsters, and octopuses.

-The drive down to the tide pools is beautiful and very picture-worthy; if you aren’t driving, ensure you’re on camera duty.
+The drive down to the tide pools is beautiful and very picture-worthy.
+If you aren’t driving, ensure you’re on camera duty.
 The parking lot in this area isn’t very big and can fill up quickly.
 You can also use the bigger lot near the Visitor Center and walk down.

 3. Sunset Cliffs Natural Park, Ocean Beach